kennylevinsen/serve2d/README.md

       ./serve2d example_conf.json

 Do note that the example_conf has the TLS protocol enabled, requiring a cert.pem and key.pem file (can be generated with http://golang.org/src/crypto/tls/generate_cert.go).
 To avoid this, simply remove the TLS entry.

+# Limitations
+serve2, and by extension, serve2d, can only detect protocols initiated by the client.
+That is, protocols where the client starts out by blindly sending a unique blob that can be used to identify the protocol.

 # What's up with the name?
 I called the first toy version "serve", and needed to call the new directory in my development folder something else, so it became serve2. 'd' was added to this configurable front-end (daemon), to distinguish it from the library.